Cygnus Hyoga

-Cygnus Hyoga (白鳥星座の氷河, Kigunasu no Hyōga) is a main character in the manga series Saint Seiya, created by Masami Kurumada, and later adapted to anime.
+Cygnus Hyoga (白鳥星座の氷河, Kigunasu no Hyōga) is a main character in the manga series Saint Seiya, created by Masami Kurumada and later adapted to anime.
 Hyoga is cold and calm by nature, which complements his abilities as a saint.
 He was the third of the five main protagonists to be introduced.
-In some English adaptations he was named Swan Hyoga.
+In some English adaptations, he was named Swan Hyoga.

-Being one of the protagonists, and the Bronze Saint of Cygnus.
-He was trained by Crystal Saint, and with him he learned to manipulate the ice.
-Following his master's teachings, he tries to remain rational in the face of everything, but he has an emotional side that he can't let go of.
+One of the protagonists and the Bronze Saint of Cygnus, Hyoga was trained by the Crystal Saint, under who he learned to manipulate ice.
+Following his master's teachings, he tries to remain rational in the face of everything, but has an emotional side that he cannot let go of.

 Character outline

 One of the main characters in the series, Hyoga appears calm, collected, and unemotional.
 Beneath the surface, however, he is passionate and devoted to his ideals.
-As a Saint born under the Cygnus constellation, Hyoga is able to control and manipulate ice and snow as he pleases, as he mastered the basis of the technique of the Saints of ice, stop the atoms of matter by the power of their Cosmo.
+As a Saint born under the Cygnus constellation, Hyoga is able to control and manipulate ice and snow.
+Having mastered the basis of the technique used by the Saints of ice, he is able to use the power of his Cosmos to create ice and snow by stopping subatomic particles.

 Abilities

 As a Saint, Hyoga has been trained in mind and body to learn how to use the power of the Cosmos within his own body and use it for super strength, speed, agility, durability and reflexes.
-The constellation he uses for extra power is that of The Cygnus constellation, aka Swan' and by channeling his cosmos into the Cygnus constellation using the cloth armor it's based on' he's able to combine his cosmos with the constellation's cosmos to increase his own power which he can use for cosmic energy blasts, form and shoot ice & snow attacks, heal himself and sense other people with their own cosmos.
-After he and his fellow bronze saints obtained the blood of the gold saints to repair their cloths when they were damaged they acquired even more power and upgraded cloths in the process, same for god cloth after their cloths were blessed by Saori aka Athena herself using her own blood as well.
+The constellation he uses for extra power is that of the Cygnus constellation, also known as Swan; by channeling his Cosmos into the Cygnus constellation using the Cloth armor it is based on, he is able to strengthen himself by combining his Cosmos with that of the constellation's Cosmos.
+He can use his Cosmos to attack with cosmic energy blasts and ice and snow, as well as heal himself and sense other people with their own Cosmos.
+After he and his fellow Bronze Saints obtained the blood of the gold Saints to repair their Cloths when they were damaged, they acquired more power and upgraded Cloths in the process.
+The same is true for the God Cloth after their Cloths were blessed by Saori, also known as Athena, using her own blood.